 Catherine is one of our Community Counselors, but she also is a host family, hosting her second au pair.
-She shared advice on her blog recently for how to have a safe and healthy summer, and a great line for parents and au pairs to use when the kids start to protest a bit too much:
+She recently shared advice for how to have a safe and healthy summer, and a great line for parents and au pairs to use when the kids start to protest a bit too much:

 If you ask my children what they think their parent’s most important job is they’ll say, “to keep us safe and healthy.”
 We use that phrase to explain everything from why our daughter can’t cross the street alone to why our son needs to go to sleep at night.
 While our children have been known to roll their eyes when they hear it, this all-purpose phrase is one that explains a lot of our decisions as parents.
 We encourage our au pairs to use it as well.